Keno vs Slots vs Video Poker vs Scratch-offs

 Entertainment Style Relaxing, social, low-pressure Intense, fast, stimulating Strategic, engaging, satisfying Quick thrill, instant result

-Best For Casual, social players who want to make a small bankroll last Thrill seekers who want fast action and big jackpot dreams Strategy lovers who want the best mathematical return Impulse play, gift-giving, quick entertainment
+Best For Casual, social players who want to make a small budget last Thrill seekers who want fast action and big jackpot dreams Strategy lovers who want the best mathematical return Impulse play, gift-giving, quick entertainment

 The Honest Breakdown